X9.59 mailing list

 in that sense ... i was incorrect in assuming that the additional complexity in set was due to a requirement to not inform the merchant of the consumer's personal information .... the additional complexity in set and the primary goal achieved by the basic set function is (only) delaying informing the merchant of the consumer's personal information until after the acquiring gateway has validated the merchant (as part of SET being able to avoid requirement for the deployment of a real certificate-based PKI in support of the merchant certificate ... although adding the requirement to deploy a real certificate-based PKI in support of the payment gateway certificate and requiring the consumer to be aware of the payment gateway at all).

-given that explaination ... the SET business requirement for its core function to not inform the merchant of consumer personal information until after the merchant was validated ... could also be met with a SSL infrastructure with a real certificate-based PKI (including possibly OCSP) in support of merchant certificates (replacing requirement for there to be consumer awareness of the payment gateway and a real certificate-based PKI available to the consumer supporting the payment gateway certificates) ... if the consumer could trust the merchant up front .... then it could send all the related consumer private information to the merchant under the protection of the merchant's public key (not requiring a separate payment gateway public key to protect the consumer information from the merchant ... until after the payment gateway had validated the merchant).
+given that explanation ... the SET business requirement for its core function to not inform the merchant of consumer personal information until after the merchant was validated ... could also be met with a SSL infrastructure with a real certificate-based PKI (including possibly OCSP) in support of merchant certificates (replacing requirement for there to be consumer awareness of the payment gateway and a real certificate-based PKI available to the consumer supporting the payment gateway certificates) ... if the consumer could trust the merchant up front .... then it could send all the related consumer private information to the merchant under the protection of the merchant's public key (not requiring a separate payment gateway public key to protect the consumer information from the merchant ... until after the payment gateway had validated the merchant).

 Within the X9.59 infrastructure ...
 X9.59 addresses the end-to-end authentication of the consumer payment instruction (and is applicable to all account-based payment infrastructures and methods ...not just credit or not just internet).
 That is orthogonal to the SET business requirement to delay informing the merchant of consumer sensitive information until after the merchant has been authenticated (with the slight caveat that the sensitivity of the consumer's X9.59 account number being drastically reduced since it is no longer a point of compromise ... no longer being useful w/o X9.59 digital signature).